legal resources necessary to hold negligent facilities accountable.

 The LPN “finished preparing the medications, removed her gloves without performing hand hygiene, entered [the resident’s] room, applied gloves, and administered medications to this resident.”
 The Director of Nursing confirmed during an interview that the nursing staff should use hand gel or washing hands “between changing gloves.”

-If you have any suspicions that your loved one as a resident in Lewis County Nursing and Rehabilitation Center was abused, neglected or mistreated, take steps now by contacting Tennessee nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565.
+If you have any suspicions that your loved one as a resident in Lewis County Nursing and Rehabilitation Center was abused, neglected or mistreated, take steps now by contacting Tennessee nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565.
 Our law firm fights aggressively on behalf of Lewis County victims of mistreatment living in long-term facilities including nursing homes in Hohenwald.

 Our dedicated lawyers can work on your behalf to file and resolve your claim for compensation against all those that caused your loved one’s harm, injury, or premature death.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can start working on your case to ensure your rights are protected.